6 Signs You Might Be Eating Too Much Sugar

 1. You feel like a zombie.

-You wake up tired, so you grab a vanilla latte, but soon after, you’re exhausted again.
-What’s the catch?
+You wake up tired, so you instinctively grab a vanilla latte.
+But soon after, you’re even sleepier.
+What gives?
 “Feeling tired all the time is a common sign of eating too much added sugar,” says Rachael Hartley, R.D., L.D., C.D.E., C.L.T..

 4. You’re moody.